 If that sounds like you, then stick around because I’m going to help guide you through it all.
+Make sure you keep track of your workout with these fitness apps so you know how much progress you are making.

 So What Is the Perfect Workout Split?

 Today’s topic of discussion is the best 3-day split you can do for optimal results.
 To start things off, what do we mean by a 3-day workout split?
 It’s a workout routine where you categorize muscle groups and train each group on a different day of the week.
 So you’ll only be working out for three days, which is great if you’re short on time and don’t want to be in the gym five times a week.
-This split is especially effective for beginners, since it allows for plenty of rest time between workouts, which facilitates proper recovery and strength and muscle gains.
+This split is especially effective for beginners since it allows for plenty of rest time between workouts, which facilitates proper recovery and strength and muscle gains.

 Now you might be wondering how you should split the different muscle groups.
 You have a few options, such as the push/pull/legs split, which I’ll be talking about extensively in a bit, as well as upper/lower splits for a total of three full-body workouts.